 Intellectual property (IP) is a category of property that includes intangible creations of the human intellect.
-There are many types of intellectual property, and some countries recognise more than others.
+There are many types of intellectual property, and some countries recognise it more than others.
 The most well-known types are copyrights, patents, trademarks, and trade secrets.

 A patent is a form of intellectual property that gives its owner the legal right to exclude others from making, using, or selling an invention for a limited period of years in exchange for publishing an enabling public disclosure of the invention.

-A trademark is a type of intellectual property consisting of a recognizable sign, design, or expression which identifies products or services of a particular source from those of others, although trademarks used to identify services are usually called service marks.
+A trademark is a type of intellectual property consisting of a recognisable sign, design, or expression which identifies products or services of a particular source from those of others, although trademarks used to identify services are usually called service marks.

 WHY should I protect my ideas and brand?

 Let us assume you have registered a business name and set up an internet domain.
 For example, you own the business name GREAT PLUMBER and the internet domain greatplumber.com.au.
-This does not preclude someone else writing great plumber on the side of their van.
+This does not preclude someone else from writing great plumber on the side of their van.

-If however, you owned the Australian trademark for great plumber you could take legal action to stop them from using the words great plumber.
+If, however, you owned the Australian trademark for great plumber, you could take legal action to stop them from using the words great plumber.

 Other types of IP not covered in this guide includes copyright (for example, music), registered design (such as the shape of a product), circuit layout rights (for example, circuit board design), and plant breeders rights (such as a new plant variety)